pabloelcolombiano/cake-dm/README.md

  - The structure of your app becomes clearer.
  - The different domains of your code can be clearly assigned to different developers or teams.
  - Template paths pile up.
 For example here, the layout of all the templates within the domain Admin is different than the others.
 This can easily be read from the structure.
+ - If a template, layout or element is not found in a domain, it will be searched in *Domain/App/Template*
+ - The domain layer name *App* should actually be your app's namespace, which is *App* by default in CakePHP.
+For plugins, it should be *Plugin*, regardless of the plugin's name.
  - Elements and Components are spread through the domains according to their relevance.

 Note that:
  - It is possible to split your domains in sub-domains, for example by creating a folder *src/Domain/Staff/Internal* and a folder *src/Domain/Staff/External*.
 In that case, no MVC folders should be located in the folder *src/Domain/Staff*
  - Plugin structures can be split in the same manner.
-You should then replace the *App* domain by a *Plugin* domain.
+You should then replace the *App* domain layer by a *Plugin* domain layer.
  - Namespaces do not change.
 It is therefore forbidden to have two controllers with the same name in different domains.
  - Cells, Views and Helpers can be distributed along domain layers too, just as the components.
 Behaviors too.